💡 Key Takeaways:

 Scanner pens

 These are the most basic and least expensive barcode scanners.
-They look like oversized pens, and require direct contact with the actual barcode.
-Scanner pens can be plugged directly into a laptop USB device to function.
+They look like oversized pens and require direct contact with the actual barcode.
+To function, scanner pens can be plugged directly into a laptop USB device.

-While they are durable and less prone to environmental hazards like dust and dirt, they are much slower and are really only useful for very low scanning needs.
+While durable and less prone to environmental hazards like dust and dirt, they are much slower and only useful for very low scanning needs.

 Portable Scanners

-Portable wireless scanner guns can be very useful for situations that need mobility.
-Do you need to scan large heavy items like furniture?
-Do you need a scanner to use for inventory in a warehouse or large retail floor?
-Having the ability to move around with the scanner can be a huge advantage in these contexts.
+Portable wireless scanner guns can be handy for situations that require mobility.
+Do you need to scan large, heavy items like furniture?
+Do you need a scanner for inventory in a warehouse or a large retail floor?
+Moving around with the scanner can be a massive advantage in these contexts.

 Rugged Scanners

-For warehouses and hardware stores there are rugged scanners that guarantee protection against drops and other forms of wear and tear.
-If you have employees moving around frequently and doing inventory in a more industrial environment then these types of rubberized scanners are a better fit, ensuring longer life and durability.
+Rugged scanners guarantee protection against drops and other forms of wear and tear in warehouses and hardware stores.
+If employees move around frequently and do inventory in an industrial environment, these rubberized scanners are a better fit, ensuring longer life and durability.

 Presentation Scanners